Aveiro11/Silent-Passage-Game/README.md

 - **Adaptive mic delay** — the microphone opens after a delay calculated from the text length of the room prompt (`wordCount / 150 * 60000 + 1500ms`), preventing TTS audio from bleeding into the recogniser.
 - **Fresh actor on restart** — after a `final` state (death or victory), a brand new XState actor is created on `startGame()` since a stopped actor cannot be restarted.
 - **`isDefaultPass` guard exclusion** — the dragon, guard, and temple rooms are explicitly excluded from the default volume-range pass so they can only be cleared by their own dedicated guards.
+- **Random room selection** — `pickRooms()` filters all rooms by type at game start and randomly picks one variant per room type, keeping each run unpredictable.
+- **Variant-aware feedback** — the dragon pass message differs depending on which variant was active (`dragon_halfawake` gets a different line than the normal sleeping dragon).
+- **Grumpy guard intent restriction** — `checkGuardIntent` checks the room `id` at runtime and narrows the allowed intents to `GameGreeting` only when the grumpy variant is active.

 ---